stamarty/CSharp-Exercize/README.md

 - **lc_ToLower** - Takes a string as a parameter and returns the same string all in lowercase.
 There's a method using the built in method **ToLower();** as well as a method I built taking the ascii value of the character and adding 32 if it is capitalized.
 This second method, **ToLowerCaseSB;**, uses **StringBuilder**.

+- **TopKFrequent** tests a string by putting it in a **dictionary** and counting the occurences of each individual word.
+Returns the top k occcurences in alphabetical order to a List.

 - **lc_TwoSum** - Given an array of integers, return indices of the two numbers such that they add up to a specific target.
 You may assume that each input would have exactly one solution, and you may not use the same element twice.

 - **Module6Files** - Various methods to manipulate files using **C#**.